Raiyan-S/Up-Down-Counter/README.md

 simultaneously with the same clock and the synchronous counter runs faster than the asynchronous counter.

-* The result of this synchronization is that all the individual output bits changing state at the same time in response to the common clock signal with no ripple effect and therefore, no propagation delay.
+* The result of this synchronization is that all the individual output bits change state at the same time in response to the common clock signal with no ripple effect and therefore, no propagation delay.